Unified primary: Analysis

 Proponents argue that the Unified Primary system will increase voter choice by allowing all voters to participate equally in all stages of the election process, by allowing voters to express support for more than a single candidate, and by allowing all candidates to compete in a uniform election process, regardless of political party affiliation or lack of affiliation.

 In contrast, FairVote, a national election reform non-profit that advocates instant-runoff voting, theorized that it is likely that general election races would have two finalists from the same major party in districts where a majority of voters affiliate with that party, and thereby reduce voter choice in the election that has statistically higher turnout than current primary elections.

 Unlike single-round Approval voting, the Approval+Runoff method fails independence of clones, because any time the second-most approved candidate wins the runoff, if a clone of the most-approved candidate is introduced, then the runoff will be only between the most-approved candidate and their clone, preventing the second-most approved candidate and any of their clones from winning.

 Usage

 As of 2024, the only city in the United States using a unified primary for government office is St. Louis.

 St. Louis

 The city of St. Louis has been using the unified primary since their mayoral election held in March 2021, having survived two repeal attempts.
-The voters of St. Louis will participate in a unified primary as part of the 2025 St. Louis mayoral election, since the constitutional amendment ("Amendment 7") passed in November 2024 exempts cities that had enacted reform prior to 2021 (and St. Louis enacted their unified primary in 2020).
+Although such a system is prohibited in other parts of Missouri after passage of 2024 Missouri Amendment 7 in November 2024, St. Louis is exempted because it enacted their system in 2020, prior to Amendment 7's passage.